kaidaw/react-native-maths-app/README.md

 You will see your total score at the end!  <br/>
 Good luck!
  </p>

+ > Welcome to Manipulative Maths!
+>
+> Your challenge is to work through a series of 10 puzzles where you are required to correctly count the number of active squares- these show up in green.
+The answer will always be between One and Ten (1 and 10).
+There are no trick questions!
+Press the 'answer' box to begin and type your answer, then press 'confirm' to move onto the next question.
+You will see your total score at the end!

+> Good luck!

   <p>
   I would like to take this opportunity to highlight a few aspects of my experience building this application: <br/>